The Kingfisher Trail

 The Kingfisher Trail highlights the importance of the Cotswold Hills in supplying water to three major rivers: the Thames, Severn and Bristol Avon.
 Kingfisher sculptures, decorated by 21 other artists, will be placed throughout the Cotswolds, around tributaries of these rivers.

-The trail will run until 10th October 2021, when the sculptures will be auctioned to raise funds for the vital conservation work of the Cotswolds National Landscape.
+When the 2021 trail ended the other 21 sculptures were auctioned to raise funds for the vital conservation work of the Cotswolds National Landscape and Guy's Kingfisher went to the prizewinner's home in Newcastle-upon-Tyne.

 Sulis the Kingfisher